A Unified and Controllable Framework for Layered Image Generation with Visual Effects: Experiments

 \subsection{Benchmark}

-We introduce \benchmark{}, the first publicly available benchmark specifically designed for layer-centric image generation.
-Prior works~\cite{dalva2024layerfusion,zhang2024transparent,huang2025psdiffusion} employ differing evaluation protocols on non-public datasets.
-To address this, we build \benchmark{} comprising 242 samples sourced from 6 diverse datasets: 4 public sources~\cite{tudosiu2024mulan,lin2014microsoft,wang2022instance,unsplash} and 2 in-house data sources, all of which will be released (summarized in Table~\ref{tab:benchmark_distri} and Fig.~\ref{fig:vis_train_and_bench}).
-Each sample consists of a real photographic composite image, a background image, a foreground with visual effects annotated by professional annotators, and descriptive captions.
-For public datasets, backgrounds were generated with LayerDecomp, followed by automated curation and manual verification to ensure consistency.
-For in-house datasets, we captured controlled real-world photography pairs (before and after object removal), following a similar data collection methodology as in prior works~\cite{yang2025generative,winter2024objectdrop}.
-These collection efforts ensure that \benchmark{} offers a diverse and high-quality set of layer representations, capturing realistic variations in object appearance and surrounding background scenes, along with physically grounded visual effects.
+We introduce \benchmark{}, the first public benchmark specifically designed for layer-centric image generation.
+Prior works~\cite{dalva2024layerfusion,zhang2024transparent,huang2025psdiffusion} use varied protocols on non-public datasets. \benchmark{} contains 242 samples from 6 diverse datasets: 4 public sources~\cite{tudosiu2024mulan,lin2014microsoft,wang2022instance,unsplash} and 2 in-house data sources, all of which will be released (see \cref{fig:vis_train_and_bench} and more benchmark details in Table~\ref{tab:benchmark_distri} in the Appendix).
+Each sample includes a real photographic composite image, a BG image, an FG with visual effects annotated by professional annotators, and captions.
+For public datasets, BGs were generated with LayerDecomp, followed by automated curation and manual verification to ensure consistency.
+For in-house data, we captured controlled real-world photography pairs, following a similar data collection methodology as in prior works~\cite{yang2025generative,winter2024objectdrop}.
+These collection efforts ensure that \benchmark{} offers a diverse and high-quality set of layer representations, capturing realistic variations in object appearance and surrounding BG scenes, along with visually authentic visual effects.